jayantur13/wallpy/README.md

 - Before filing an issue make sure to search issues,after that make a new issue with full information of what you were doing and details about your linux distro.
 - You're welcome to contribute on open issues,feature requests,enhancements etc.
-- Read the [Guide](https://github.com/jayantur13/wallpy/blob/master/CONTRIBUTING.md "Guide") for more information.
+- Read the [Guide](https://github.com/jayantur13/wallpy/blob/main/CONTRIBUTING.md "Guide") for more information.

+## Changelog

+Read about all the updates in [Changelog](https://github.com/jayantur13/wallpy/blob/main/Changelog.md "Changelog").

 ## 📜 License

 Licensed under the MIT License.
-See [License](https://github.com/jayantur13/wallpy/blob/master/LICENSE "License") for details.
+See [License](https://github.com/jayantur13/wallpy/blob/main/LICENSE "License") for details.

 ## 👤 Author